Armita Davarpanah, Ph.D.

 Recent Projects

-- Cenozoic sedimentation and extensional events around Eastern Snake River Plain
+- Cenozoic sedimentation and extensional events around the Eastern Snake River Plain

 - Projecting pathways to food-energy-water (FEW) sustainability through ontology

-- Anisotropy of fractal dimension of normal faults in northern Rocky Mountains.
+- Anisotropy of fractal dimension of normal faults in the northern Rocky Mountains.

 - Exploration of karst aquifers applying spatial analysis, geostatistics, and hydrogeology